Why do we need sunscreen?

 You may want to pause for a moment and consider the main reason you want to use a sunscreen.
 If that reason is preventing skin cancer, then please think about all the other chemicals, found in sunscreens, that have been linked to breast cancer, ovarian cancer, liver cancer, etc...
 Not to sound alarming, but you don't want to substitute one cancer for another.
 Please refer to this article for more information on harmful cosmetic ingredients that have been linked to cancer and other serious health problems.

-Please subscribe and check with us often.
+If you have any helpful tips to share with our community, please don't hesitate to share in the comment below.
+Also, please subscribe to our email list here to stay informed on all things health & beauty, and check with us often.
 We will continue to grow this list as we shuffle through all the products out there.
 Please leave a comment with any questions.
 We LOVE to help!